-If you do not want to share your confidential patient information with other organisations, you can register a National Data Opt out by visiting nhs.uk/your-nhs-data-matters or call 0300 330 9412 to make or update your choice.
+If you do not want to share your personal confidential data used for planning or research, you can register a National Data Opt out by visiting nhs.uk/your-nhs-data-matters or call 0300 330 9412 to make or update your choice.

-If you do not want your patient data shared with NHS Digital, you can complete a Type 1 opt-out form and return to us in hard copy or emailing to firstname.lastname@example.org and we will code this preference in your GP record which should stop your data being extracted.
-NHS Digital are working on a process to simplify and centralise this process in order to reduce the burden on GP practices - the information here will be updated when this is available.
+If you do not want your identifiable patient data shared with NHS Digital, you can complete a Type 1 opt-out form and return to us in hard copy or emailing to firstname.lastname@example.org and we will code this preference in your GP record which should stop your data being extracted.

 Summary Care Record